rtCamp/action-deploy-wordpress/README.md

 # Deploy WordPress - GitHub Action

-A [GitHub Action](https://github.com/features/actions) to deploy WordPress on a server using [PHP's Deployer.org projec t](https://deployer.org/).
+A [GitHub Action](https://github.com/features/actions) to deploy WordPress on a server using [PHP's Deployer.org project](https://deployer.org/).

 Please note that, this action expects git repo structure in a certain way.
 Your webroot should include content inside `wp-content` except `uploads`.
 You may use our [WordPress Skeleton](https://github.com/rtCamp/wordpress-skeleton) as a base, or restructre existing project to fit in.